Toxic Algae Is A Threat to Family Pets and Farm Animals

 Call your veterinarian right away if you spot these symptoms:

-Excessive scratching and presence of a rash or lesions may be signs of exposure to dermatoxins.
+- Excessive scratching and the presence of a rash or lesions may be signs of exposure to dermatoxins.

 In addition, watch for excessive grooming or licking.
 Some evidence indicates that animals find the taste of algae appealing, so this could be a sign of exposure to slimy substances that may or may not be toxic.